cpsource/hello-world/README.md

 # hello-world
-The classic 'hello world' program.
+The classic 'hello world' program as written by cpsource.